Political positions of Keir Starmer: Immigration

 In May 2025, following Reform UK's electoral success at the local elections, Starmer gave a press conference where he promised a significant fall in net migration by the end of the parliament and unveiled plans to curb judges' powers to block deportations under the European Convention on Human Rights (ECHR).
 Starmer promised to reduce the number of migrants coming to the UK "significantly", stating: "Make no mistake, this plan means migration will fall.
 That is a promise."
 Starmer refused to commit to an annual cap or target as he argued such an approach would not be "sensible".
 Asked to give voters more than just a promise, he said: "We do want to significantly reduce migration.
 I am absolutely making clear that is what it will do and that if we need to go further, we will."
 He also cast doubt on any threat from Reform's electoral success, claiming: "I know on a day like today, people who like politics will try to make this all about politics, about this or that strategy, targeting these voters, responding to that party.
 No. I am doing this because it is right, because it is fair and because it is what I believe in."
-Starmer's line "we risk becoming an island of strangers" when discussing tighter immigration controls was criticised by media outlets and Labour backbencher Zarah Sultana as echoing Enoch Powell's "strangers in their own country" line from his "rivers of blood" speech.
+Starmer's line "we risk becoming an island of strangers" when discussing tighter immigration controls was criticised by media outlets as echoing Enoch Powell's "strangers in their own country" line from his "rivers of blood" speech.
 He was also criticised for using the phrase "take back control" five times, which had been used as Vote Leave's slogan during the 2016 European Union membership referendum.
 Reform UK leader Nigel Farage accused Starmer of being "insincere" and warned he was "playing catch up" on the issue of immigration, stating "I was using take back control in 2004.
 Keir Starmer has spent his whole career campaigning for free movement of people wholly unconcerned about this subject, so much so that their massive parliamentary majority was gained without immigration even being one of their five main priorities.
 Now, of course, he knows that amongst the great British public, this issue rates even higher than the health service.
 And he's just basically playing catch up with Reform."